 ⊕ Warm spices — If you like a rich warm taste in your granola, feel free to add in any warming spices that you love, such as cinnamon, ground nutmeg, cardamom, cloves, ginger, allspice, etc

 For today’s post, I’m sharing an easy stovetop granola recipe/video which you can make in 10 minutes or less.
 Most granola recipes are made by tossing the ingredients together until thoroughly mixed, then baked in the oven for about 20 minutes or so.
 This recipe is a good variation from the traditional oven granola, made on the stovetop, with your granola still tasting fabulous.
-So if you don’t have an oven, or you are too lazy to use the oven, you’re in the right place.
+So if you are too lazy to use the oven, or you just don’t have one, you’re in the right place.
 This stovetop granola only requires one pan, a stirring utensil and a few simple ingredients — that’s it.
 It couldn’t be easier!

 Coconut oil is delicious in granola, but if you would like to change the flavour of your granola, try using canola oil, olive oil, or butter in place of coconut oil.